“What in the world do I include in my newsletter?”

 “I don’t want to write newsletters because I don’t want to sound like XYZ.”

 You don’t have to sound like someone else, you need to find your voice to sound like yourself.
 Write your newsletter in a way that your reader will want to drop everything, brew a cup of coffee/tea, and indulge.

 - If you struggle to find your own voice and write like a “human” on the web, I recommend Veronika Palovska’s conversational writing cheat sheet.

 - If your inbox is full of emails and you don’t know what to do with them, here’re 5 practical tips.

-- Have you joined my Smart Teacher’s Library?
-Here I’ve got a detailed post on how to write an email that inspires change (includes my 3 most popular email campaigns).
+- Here is a detailed post on how to write an email that inspires change that includes my 3 most popular email campaigns.